 A new study funded in part by the Parkinson’s Foundation shows how the loss of brain neurons in Parkinson’s disease (PD) could, in part, result from an attack by a person’s own immune system.
-Furthermore, the researchers link this attack to alpha-synuclein – the protein that forms toxic clumps in the brain cells of people with PD.
+Furthermore, the researchers link this attack to A protein in the human brain that is associated with the development of Parkinson’s.
+It is the main component of Lewy bodies. – the protein that forms toxic clumps in the brain cells of people with PD.
 The results appear in the June 21 online edition of Nature.

 In autoimmune diseases like type 1 diabetes and multiple sclerosis, the immune system attacks and kills specific cells in the body that are mistakenly labeled or “flagged” as foreign.
 The cells actually have a molecular flag, indicating that they are foreign.
 The “flag” is called an antigen, and the flagpole an MHC.